AD Arganda CF

-Agrupación Deportiva Arganda is a football club based in Arganda del Rey, Community of Madrid, Spain.
-The club was established in 1964 and play their home games at the Estadio Municipal de Arganda inaugurated in 1980 to replace the Campo de Las Cañas.
-Since its founding, the club has spent much of his career in the Regional and Preference Categories Madrid soccer, with sporadic participation in the Third División has participated in eight seasons.
-In 2009, the club returned to the Third División after 24 years.
+Agrupación Deportiva Arganda Club de Fútbol is a football club based in Arganda del Rey, Community of Madrid, Spain.
+The club was established in 1964, and play their home games at the Estadio Municipal de Arganda, inaugurated in 1980 to replace the Campo de Las Cañas.

+Since its foundation, the club has spent much of his career in the Regional and Preferente categories, with sporadic participation in the Tercera División, where they played for eight seasons.
+In 2009, the club returned to the fourth tier after 24 years.

 History

 The club was founded by Julian Vadillo and Juanjo Pozo on 14 February 1964 and became part of the 3rd Regular Regional.
 In those beginning the Arganda played their home games in the Campo de Las Cañas.
 The beginning of the entity flows through the various echelons of the regional categories, until in June 1974 AD Arganda achieved one of their biggest hits after rising for the first time in their history after beating Third Division in the ascent phase to Zamora CF, Third Division team.

 The club were framed in the Group II Third, along with historical teams today as the Club Atlético Osasuna, Getafe CF, Real Unión, CD Logroñés or SD Eibar.

 The debut in the category ended in a 4–3 win at Atletico Madrileño, Atlético Madrid reserves.
 The adventure of the team lasted only one year, given their poor results achieved on the road, where he was unable to win a match, only tied on four occasions.
 However, as local victories achieved talked about, two 4–1 to Real Union and Industrial Béjar or Eibar 3–1.

 The coach at that time was Jose Esteban de la Cita, and the squad was: Luis Mariano, Pichi, Valiela, Boyarizo, Rico, Carmona, Pinilla, Borja, Echebarría, Jorge Gil, Bajo, Martínez, Sutil, Poli, Quique, Vicioso II, Vicioso III, Ungria, Denche, and sporadically Olivares, Calleja, Fernández, Barrayo, Nieto, Zurro, Castellanos and Bustamante.

 After two years, the Regional A.D.
 Arganda returned to Third Division, where it remained for four consecutive seasons.
 Those years served to strengthen the team and that, under the presidency of José de Llanos, be achieved by getting the city to build a new football stadium, the current Municipal Sports Stadium, opened in 1980.

 Soon after, in 1982–83, was again achieved promotion to Third División, in which the club endured two seasons in the category.
 In 1983–84 the club argandeño that ended in what is to date his best season in the category, finishing in 14th place.